William G. A. Bonwill

-William Gibson Arlington Bonwill (born October 4, 1833 in Camden (Delaware); † September 24, 1899 in Philadelphia, (Pennsylvania)) was an American dentist and researcher.
+William Gibson Arlington Bonwill (October 4, 1833 – September 24, 1899) was an American dentist and researcher.
 The Bonwill Triangle is named after him.

 Life

 Bonwill was born as the son of W. M. Bonwill, a medical practitioner.
-He finished 1866 with a degree in dentistry at the Pennsylvania College of Dental Surgery and then studied medicine at the Jefferson Medical College.
+He finished in 1866 with a degree in dentistry at the Pennsylvania College of Dental Surgery and then studied medicine at the Jefferson Medical College.
 In October 1854 he settled in Dover, Delaware in private practice.
 He practiced there until 1871 and then moved to Philadelphia, Pennsylvania.
-September 24, 1899 Bonwill died at St. Joseph's Hospital, Philadelphia, Pennsylvania, to a sepsis secondary to prostate surgery, which had caused an acute cystitis and chronic nephritis.
+On September 24, 1899 Bonwill died at St. Joseph's Hospital, Philadelphia, Pennsylvania, to a sepsis secondary to prostate surgery, which had caused an acute cystitis and chronic nephritis.

 Research

 Bonwill was engaged in the development of dentistry throughout his life.
 To date, his findings are associated with his name.
 About his dental research a long list of inventions have made him famous among professionals of his time, such as combine harvesters for wheat harvest, kerosene lamps, boilers, lighters and more.
 Mostly he patented his inventions.
 He was elected as a member to the American Philosophical Society in 1885.